 This muzzle has a basket design that attaches easily to a field-safe headcollar (we recommend pairing it with the Shires Greenguard Headcollar) via four safe straps which will break if the horse gets the muzzle caught.
 The muzzle is highly-durable and UV resistant, made from safe, pliable food-grade material.
 The Greenguard Muzzle is designed to "hang" from the headcollar, sitting away from the muzzle to prevent sweating (and subsequent itching) and rubs.

-How to fit the Greenguard grazing muzzle
+How to fit the Greenguard Grazing Muzzle

-- The straps have been designed to break away for safety - additional straps can be purchased here; baling twine or zip ties work well as a temporary fix.
+- The straps have been designed to break away for safety.
+Additional straps can be purchased here.
+Baling twine or zip ties work well as a temporary fix.

 - Houdini horse?
-Use baling twine to attach the corners of the muzzle to the headcollar to help prevent your horse getting the muzzle off.
+Use baling twine to attach the corners of the muzzle to the headcollar to help prevent your horse from getting the muzzle off.